Grades 1-5

 Spanish Immersion afternoon program in 1st Grade:

-1st Grade students will have an afternoon of Spanish immersion with our Grades 1-4 Spanish teacher, Maestra Claudia, following the close of their classroom with their class teacher at 1pm each day.
+1st Grade students will have an afternoon of Spanish immersion with our Grades 1-4 Spanish teacher, Maestra Claudia, and assistant Alan Perez, following the close of their classroom with their class teacher at 1pm each day.
 This afternoon program is held outdoors.
 It is not a classroom lesson, but rather a time for the children to unwind, have fun and move their bodies while speaking with their teacher in Spanish and sharing stories, songs and games in Spanish.

 This program is largely optional.
 Waldorf Schools practice a protocol of afternoons optional for 1st Graders, as some children find the day very long and challenging and must rest, physically and mentally, in the afternoons after a robust morning in school.